camelaissani/frontexpress-path-to-regexp/README.md

 });
 ```

 > This plugin uses [path-to-regexp](https://github.com/pillarjs/path-to-regexp) for matching the route paths; see the path-to-regexp documentation for all the possibilities in defining route paths.
+The same library used in Express.